vsouza/awesome-ios/README.md

 * [StorageManager](https://github.com/iAmrSalman/StorageManager) - Safe and easy way to use FileManager as Database.
 * [RealmWrapper](https://github.com/k-lpmg/RealmWrapper) - Safe and easy wrappers for RealmSwift.
 * [UserDefaultsStore](https://github.com/omaralbeik/UserDefaultsStore) - An easy and very light way to store and retrieve -reasonable amount- of Codable objects, in a couple lines of code!
-* [PropertyDefaults](https://github.com/metasmile/PropertyDefaults) - Key-Safe, Protocol-Driven and Strongly Typed UserDefaults for iOS, macOS and tvOS
+* [PropertyKit](https://github.com/metasmile/PropertyKit) - Protocol-First, Type and Key-Safe Swift Property for iOS, macOS and tvOS

 ## Data Structures / Algorithms